 Red Ripper Pea is a heat-tolerant variety that performs well in drier growing conditions.
 When planted in spring, it will continue to flower and set new pods into the summer months.
 It also can be grown as a fall crop when planted in late summer or early fall.
 A highly bushy, cover crop that is considered as “late maturing”.

 We recommend planting field peas using a walk-behind planter like our Hoss Garden Seeder.
 Use a #5 seed plate, but always check the hole size and modify if necessary.
 Because it has a semi-vining growing habit, allow 3-4′ of growing space for each row.

 Field peas or cowpeas do very well when planted on double rows.
 Plant two rows about 6″ apart, then skip over 3-4′ and plant another double row.
-This will allow you to maximize garden space and produce more vegetables per square foot of garden.
+This will allow you to maximize garden space and produce more vegetables per square foot of the garden.
 Peas should be harvested when pods are full and shelling is easy.
 If the pods do not shell easily, they likely need to stay on the plant longer.

 Red Ripper Pea Planting Information